tawesoft/golib/SECURITY.md

 that any security issues would have a particularly high impact on their services, such as operators of a service that processes personal data or is used by a large volume of users.
-Email us with the subject "join golib security-preannounce list" for details.
+Email us with the subject "join security-preannounce list" for details.

 ## Backporting fixes

-Applicable security fixes will always be backported to all legacy and stable packages, where possible.
-Fixes will be backported to candidate and unstable packages on a case-by-case basis.
+Applicable security fixes will always be backported to all packages, where possible.

 Security fixes may break backwards compatibility, even between minor versions, if necessary.